Fabo011/aws-solution-architect-helper/07_LoadBalancer_Route53_GlobalAccelarator/loadbalancer_route53_globalAccelerator.md

 - For TCP/UDP targets.
 - Can be used with PrivateLink due to static IPs.
 - Possibility to set SSL/TSL Certificate.

+### Contra
+- WAF - AWS Web Application Firewall cannot be used because WAf in on Layer 7 HTTP.

 ___
 <br>